EmreGUNDOGAN/emreGUNDOGAN/README.md

 Hi 👋 My name is Emre GÜNDOĞAN
 ==============================

-I'm a self-thougt Junior Frontend Developer
+I'm a self-thougth Junior Frontend Developer
 -------------------------------------------

 I've been studying on this field for almost a year and consistently improving myself.
 Currently, I am qualified with creating responsive websites using HTML and CSS.
 Recently I am working on my javaScript skill.
 My short-term goals are to learn APIs and Reactjs.